List of American Pie characters: Amber and Danielle

 Amber and Danielle are fictional characters from the American Pie series of teen comedy films.
 They first appear when Kevin finds work for himself and his friends as painters and decorators for a house nearby.
-Stifler is intrigued by the Amber and Danielle the owners, who appear to be lesbians, and excitedly breaks into their house while they're away.
+Stifler is intrigued by Amber and Danielle the owners, who appear to be lesbians, and excitedly breaks into their house while they're away.
 Jim and Finch follow him, trying to get him out, but they are caught by Amber and Danielle, who relent on calling the police.
 But after Stifler identifies his interest in their homosexuality, they insist on the boys performing "like for like" homosexual acts on each other in return for being able to watch the girls do the same thing.
 The boys soon leave after they request the boys to go further than they are prepared.
 Stifler later goes on to have a threesome with them, when they turn out to be bisexual and are found by Matt on the walkie talkies.